XwagnerX/11_client-side_final-project_frontend/README.md

 # Book Collection Manager

-Una aplicación web moderna para gestionar tu colección de libros, construida con React y Vite.
+A modern web application for managing your book collection, built with React and Vite.

-## 🚀 Características
+## 🚀 Features

-- 📚 Gestión completa de libros (CRUD)
+- 📚 Complete book management (CRUD)
-- 🎨 Interfaz moderna y responsive
+- 🎨 Modern and responsive interface
-- ⚡ Fast Refresh con Vite
+- ⚡ Fast Refresh with Vite
-- ✅ Tests automatizados
+- ✅ Automated tests
-- 🔄 Integración continua con GitHub Actions
+- 🔄 Continuous integration with GitHub Actions
-- 🛡️ Validaciones y manejo de errores
+- 🛡️ Validations and error handling
-- 📱 Diseño adaptable a todos los dispositivos
+- 📱 Design adaptable to all devices

-## 🛠️ Tecnologías
+## 🛠️ Technologies

 - React 19
 - Vite 6